Craft beer: Finland

 The legislation in Finland allows craft breweries to sell their products directly to consumers.

+France

+France may be more commonly associated with wine, but its craft beer scene is also popular, ranging from classic farmhouse ales to experimental styles infused with local ingredients like lavender or foie gras.

+Today, there are hundreds of craft breweries across France.
+Many draw inspiration from traditional European styles like Belgian saisons and German pilsners, while others experiment with unique ingredients like chestnuts or wildflowers.

 Germany

 Some microbreweries, such as those in Germany, have been brewing traditionally for hundreds of years.
 In Germany, there were 901 small breweries in 2010.
 The Federal Statistical Office defines a small brewery as a brewery with a production of less than 5,000 hectoliters (132,086 US gallons) beer p.a.
 Small breweries pay a reduced beer tax.

 The total market share of the small breweries is less than 1%.
 638 of them have a production even less than 1,000 hl (26,417.2 US gal.) p.a. and can be considered as microbreweries in a narrow sense.
 The figures apply to commercial breweries only and do not include hobby brewing.

 About one third of the small breweries have a tradition going back up to 500 years, most of them in Franconia.
 About two thirds were founded in the last 25 years.
 The vast majority of small breweries operate in combination with a brewpub.

 Whereas in other countries, microbreweries and brewpubs have risen in reaction to the mass production and marketing of beer, in Germany, the traditional brewpub or Brauhaus remains a major source of beer.
 This is mainly true for the South of Germany, especially the state of Bavaria.
 Upper Franconia, a district in the Region Franconia in the north of Bavaria, has the highest density of breweries in the world.
 Upper Franconia has about one million inhabitants and about 200 breweries.
 Many of them are microbreweries or brewpubs.